DeSantis holds roundtable discussion on public health

 WATCH HEALTH ROUNDTABLE:

+The governor said the state is seeing "pretty good demand" for the vaccine among the 60 to 64 population, admitting that it has "not been overwhelming."

+"We are gonna get down into the younger age groups.
+But first things first, we're gonna do the seniors," DeSantis said.
+"I will move it down to 55 this month, and that announcement will come very soon."

-Atlas is the most notable, having served as an adviser to former President Donald Trump on the coronavirus pandemic.
+Atlas was the most notable panelist at Thursday's roundtable, having served as an adviser to former President Donald Trump on the coronavirus pandemic.

 During a public forum to discuss the reopening of schools in Florida, Atlas said the U.S. was the "only country of our peer nations in the western world who are this hysterical about opening schools."